 To enter text in a modal window you first locate the input element, then you simply enter the text.
 This code snippet shows you how to do this.

-The following video will show you how complete the form shown in the second modal shown earlier.
+The following video will show how to complete the form shown in the second modal shown earlier.

 And now you know how simple it is to handle modals in Selenium.
-You learned that modals do not require the use of special WebDriver methods.
-When a user encounters a modal window, they must stop what they are doing and pay the modal immediate attention.
+You learned that modals do not require the use of unique WebDriver methods.
+When users encounter a modal window, they must stop what they are doing and pay the modal immediate attention.

-To practice this example for yourself, click here.
+To practice this example for yourself, go here.